![]() |

 Approaching the half open roundabout at

-end of the future Boardman exit ramp (I'm assuming the Stop signs
+end of the future Boardman exit ramp (I'm assuming the Stop signs are only temporary.

 Traffic